petersem/dockerholics/README.md

 ## Link Organisation
 - [Homer](https://hub.docker.com/r/b4bz/homer)
- A dead simple static HOMe for your servER to keep your services on hand from a simple yaml config.
+ A dead simple static HOMe for your servER to keep your services on hand from a simple yaml config. **(Recommended)**
 - [Organizr](https://hub.docker.com/r/organizr/organizr)
  aims to be your one stop shop for your Servers Frontend.